222765208/222765208.github.io/README.md

 My task was to deploy my portfolio successfully and ensure everything displays correctly online.

 **Action:**
-At first, I wasn’t completely sure how GitHub Pages works but I followed the setup steps from our study guide and enabled it in my repository.
+At first, I wasn’t completely sure how GitHub Pages works but I followed the setup steps from our subject guide and enabled it in my repository.
 After publishing, I continued editing my portfolio directly on GitHub and checking how the updates appeared online.

 **Result:**
 I successfully published my portfolio and gained a better understanding of how GitHub Pages works.
 It felt rewarding to see my work live online and I now feel more confident using GitHub to showcase my projects.